 If an Assembly Reload happens after compiling scriptsA piece of code that allows you to create your own Components, trigger game events, modify Component properties over time and respond to user input in any way you like.
 More info

 See in Glossary.
 If you generate a C# file during the refresh process, that new file must then be compiled, so Unity restarts the refresh.

 If you save an asset as “Text only” but the Asset must be serialized as binary, a restart will happen.
 (For example, Scenes with Terrains in them must be serialized as Binary, since the terrain data would be unwieldy if viewed as an array of characters in a text file.)

 Hot reloading refers to the process where Unity imports and applies any changes to scripts and assets while the Editor is open.
 This might happen while the Editor is in Play Mode or outside of Play Mode.
 You do not have to restart your application or the Editor for changes to take effect.

-When you change and save a script, Unity hot-reloads all of the project’s script data.
-It first stores all serializable variable values in all loaded scripts, reloads the scripts, then restores the values.
-All of the data stored in non-serializable variables is lost during a hot reload.
+When you change and save a script, Unity hot reloads all of the currently loaded script data.
+It first stores all serializable variables in all loaded scripts and, and after it loads the scripts, it restores them.
+All of the data that was not serializable is lost after a hot reload.

 Note: Default assets are imported before script assets, so any script-defined PostProcessAllAssets callbacks are not called for default assets.